 Self-Care and Self-Love is also about learning from this situation that we are in.
 If Mom or Dad need to eat better, well maybe I need to eat better so that I don't have this health problem in future !

 Pamela encourages caregivers to have a plan for burnout.
-Because at a point one can become very angry or very frustrated that starts affecting them deeply.
+Because at a point one can become very angry or very frustrated which starts affecting them deeply.
 What can you do to support yourself or your loved ones in this journey?

 Oseterics is on a mission to inspire you for active and graceful aging.
 A regular Yoga regimen is proven to help in both physical and mental health.